kcao22/credit_card_defaults/README.md

 ## Machine Learning Model Exploration & Selection

+Each model will explore hyperparameter optimization using a variety of visualizations and calculations.
+Below is a brief description for various models explored and a few hyperparameters optimized.

 ### Logistic Regression
 With the dataset cleaned and some surface level univariate feature exploration performed, I begin with the basic logistic regression model for binary classification.